Posted on

 Now, let’s find out how you can achieve higher accuracy while calculating churn rate.

-Get accurate churn rate for your business
+Get an accurate churn rate for your business with Putler

 Putler provides a total of 15 subscription metrics including your user churn rate for Stripe, PayPal, WooCommerce, and Authorize.Net.